watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ## Newly Defined Terminology
 The following terms are used in this document as defined below:

-* SFC Provisioning: to provide SFC as a service, deploy service segments to network functions, build SFC to satisfy a policy, and deploy to SR Source Node.
+* SFC Provisioning: deploy service segments associated with network functions, build SFC to satisfy policy, and deploy to SR Source Node.
 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
-* Service Function Controller: a CP component which
+* Classification Rule Controller: a CP component that specifies a set of SR policies and flows.
-* Service Function Controller: a MP component which
+* Service Function Controller: a CP component that deploys and manages service segments to SR-aware function.
-* Classification Rule Controller: a CP component which
+* Service Function Manager: an MP component that includes VNF Manager and VIM, a data collector of network metrics.

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.